allenkang92/allenkang92/README.md

 ## "Striving for a better tomorrow, together with you."

-Hello! 👋 I'm Allen, an AI Developer and Data Scientist passionate about bridging the physical and virtual worlds through Digital Twin technology.
+Hello! 👋 I'm Allen, currently working as a Data Scientist and AI Developer passionate about bridging the physical and virtual worlds through Digital Twin technology.

-Currently, I focus on applied AI research, model development, and experimental validation to create impactful solutions.
+I focus on applied AI research, model development, and experimental validation to create impactful solutions.

+I will be advancing my expertise by pursuing part-time graduate studies in Cognitive Science, aiming to deepen my understanding and application of human cognition principles in AI-driven simulations and systems.

 ---